HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 comes to lazy functional evaluation.
 Notice that, in some of these benchmarks, HOVM is **exponentially faster**.
 In others, it is **faster when multi-threaded**.
 In others, it is **either faster or slower by a small constant factor**.
 Note that it is never asymptotically slower, nor slower by an unreasonably large constant factor.
-In the upcoming section, I'll explain why each case happens.
+For each case, I'll explain why it happens.

 Haskell was measured with: